Policy Section: Employment

 The University normally reimburses eligible newly hired regular monthly-paid staff and faculty1 for reasonable expenses incurred when relocating to the Princeton area.
 To be eligible for reimbursement, new employees must move a minimum of 50 miles from their present home within the first year of hire and have a reasonable expectation of remaining in their position for longer than one year.

 Employees relocating must obtain prior approval for all arrangements and expenses from the Office of Human Resources, which also sets the dollar limit for reimbursement of specific and various out-of-pocket expenses.
-Federal law requires that the University withhold on and report such amount to the Internal Revenue Service (IRS).
+According to current tax laws, all moving expense reimbursements are considered taxable income to the employee.
+This law also applies to direct payments by the University on behalf of the employee, such as direct payments by Princeton to a moving company.
+As a result, all moving expenses paid by Princeton University must be reported on the employee’s payroll W-2 form as taxable income.

 The University assists individuals and their families in making travel arrangements for a pre-move visit to search for a house or apartment and for relocation.
 HR identifies the most appropriate vendors to use for relocation and provides employees with applicable information.